lukaspalm/WebsiteCreator-2.0/README.md

 # WebsiteCreator-2.0

-A free, sophisticated and completely automated tool for creating websites.
-With a Web Interface and simple multiple-choice options.
+A free, sophisticated and completely automated tool for creating websites with a Web Interface and simple multiple-choice options.
+&nbsp;
 > [!TIP]
 > If you feel something is missing or have a template or idea to contribute with, please contact me on discord `@lukaspalm`.

+> [!IMPORTANT]
+> There are not yet enough templates to build a full site.
+Wait for a release to ensure the tool is fully functional.

 ## Installation
+> [!WARNING]
+> This will clone the in-development repo, which may not be completely functional or have missing templates.
+Soon there will be a release which is completely functional.
+The download instructions for the release will appear below.

+&nbsp;
 Use [Git](https://www.git-scm.com/) to clone this repository to your machine.

 ```bash